Looking for an Italian vacation but not sure where to start? We share why you should visit Rome on your next trip to gorgeous Italy.

 There are dozens of reasons why you should visit Rome, and it is a city that caters to all tastes and preferences.

-The people alone are so nice that Rome has made itself a reputation of having some of the nicest urban population in Europe, and you’ll definitely be met with much hospitality.
+The people alone are so nice that Rome has made itself a reputation of having some of the nicest urban populations in Europe, and you’ll definitely be met with much hospitality.

-Whether you are a history buff or someone looking to explore the beauty that Europe has to offer, Rome should definitely be on top of your list for the next visit.
+Whether you are a history buff or someone looking to explore the beauty that Europe has to offer, Rome should definitely be on top of your list for your next visit.

 Why you should visit Rome?

 With amazing architecture, incredible art, a small-town charm, and plenty of famous attractions to explore, there are many reasons to visit Rome.

 Why is Rome so special?

 Rome is known as the eternal city because of its ancient history; it is home to landmarks such as the Colosseum, the Trevi Fountain, the Pantheon, the Vatican City, and the Sistine Chapel.